preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 Dashboard implementation example
 ==============================================

-The dahsboard can be set up in so many ways, depending on what you actually are interested in following up.
+The dashboard can be set up in so many ways, depending on what you actually are interested in following up.

 Here's an example of a dashboard set up, from a test environment: